Our DIY Concrete Front Porch Steps

 This is also a good way to make sure your forms are full enough.
 The first time we tried to screed, we had some low spots that we hadn’t noticed!

 After you’ve finished screeding, you’re ready to let it dry.
-After it has had about 30 minutes to an hour to set, you can use a concrete brush to gently run along the surface of the concrete.
+After it has had about 30 minutes to an hour to set, you can use a concrete brush to gently run along the top of each step.
 This applies a little bit of grip and texture and helps ensure that your concrete won’t be slick when wet.

 Allow your concrete to dry for about 24 hours before removing the forms.
 It’s a good idea to mist it with water every few hours throughout the drying process (I wet it about 3-4 times over the course of the 24 hours).
 You’ll want to do it more if it’s really hot where you’re working!